pyonir/pyonir_ecommerce/README.md

-# 🛒 Ecommerce Plugin for pyonir web framework
+# 🛒 Pyonir web framework Ecommerce Plugin

 A lightweight and modular shopping cart plugin designed for seamless integration into any web-based storefront.
 Easily manage products, quantities, pricing, and cart state with flexible APIs and optional UI bindings.